flutter/website/src/docs/development/ui/widgets-intro.md

   uses-material-design: true
 ```

-Many widgets need to be inside of a
+Many Material Design widgets need to be inside of a
 [MaterialApp]({{api}}/material/MaterialApp-class.html) to display properly, in
 order to inherit theme data.
 Therefore, we run the application with a
 [MaterialApp]({{api}}/material/MaterialApp-class.html).